withastro/astro/docs/src/pages/en/reference/configuration-reference.md

 #### pages

-The `pages` option sets the directory used to resolve pages, relative to the `src` option.
+The `pages` option sets the directory used to resolve pages, relative to the `projectRoot` option.

 **Default**: The `src/pages` directory within the `projectRoot` directory.